 Ziproxy is hogging my DNS!

-Currently Ziproxy does not have an internal name cache so, for each request it receives, it will try to resolve the hostname.
+Currently Ziproxy does not have an internal name cache so, for each request it receives,

 If your Ziproxy instance serves many users it may be a problem indeed.